She liked to watch the windmills. Sometimes, she’d climb out on the roof of her house and watch them as the sun rose or set for the day.

 The land was sold the year her mother brought home a stray dog.
 Driving home from work one night at the hospital, she found the poor injured thing on the shoulder and couldn’t bear to leave him.
 They nursed him back to health and made him part of their family.

-A sturdy fence went up around them the year she graduated high school and got her first nursing certifications.
+A sturdy fence went up around the windmills the year she graduated high school and got her first nursing certifications.
 That was the year she met a boy who said he loved her.
 It lasted long enough for him to get her pregnant.
 He joined the military soon after.
 She didn’t hear much from him anymore but he sent money sometimes and it helped.

 Trucks started hauling building supplies the year her little girl started school.
 That was the year she became an RN.
 It wouldn’t have been possible without the kind neighbor girl who helped with Kailey.